 The Great Outdoors

 Katie moved here before she was five but now she was in second grade!
 She had lived here so long that her mom let her go about anywhere she wanted to.
-Of course Katie could hear her mom anytime she yelled for her.
+Of course, Katie could hear her mom anytime she yelled for her.

 There was a man now that came by sometimes and played his guitar for all the neighbors.
 She wasn’t sure where he lived but he made money this way.
 Everyone loved to see and hear him play.

-Two old neighbor brothers lived on one side of Katie and ever changing neighbors on the other side.
+Two old neighbor brothers lived on one side of Katie and ever-changing neighbors on the other side.
 One of these neighbors became a governor of her state.
 He was not there long but she was glad to have known him and his wife for the short while.
 Her parents supported him they said so Katie guessed she did too.

 Katie and her family were getting to know so many people here.
 Being out and about so much Katie knew almost everyone, and they knew her.
 She really knew more people than her parents did for she was out and about almost daily unless it was cold wintertime.

 Her younger brothers weren’t allowed out of the yard because they didn’t even go to school yet.
 She guessed they weren’t smart enough to go anywhere and get back home.
 She was glad to get away from them sometimes, anyway.
 If she had to watch them outside it would have ruined her freedom and fun.
 They cared nothing for clouds and sky and collecting pine cones or visiting dogwood trees.
 They only fought and made noise unless engaged in a game for competition.
-Then sometimes that turned to fighting and noise.
+Then sometimes that turned to fight and noise.